craddis1/CosmoWAP/docs/source/forecast.rst

       :param bool verbose: Show progress
       :param float sigma: FoG damping
       :param bias_list: Terms for best-fit bias calculation (only evaluated against global params)
+      :param bk_bias_list: Override ``bias_list`` on the bispectrum side.
+When set, both lists are collapsed to a single composite (sum) and one combined bfb is returned.
       :param list per_bin_params: Parameters that take an independent value in each redshift bin (e.g., ``['b_1']``).
 See :ref:`per-bin-marginalisation`.
       :param bool marginalize_per_bin: If ``True`` (default) per-bin params are marginalised out via a Schur complement and the returned Fisher covers only ``param_list``.
 If ``False`` the full block matrix is returned with expanded names like ``b_1[k]``.
+      :param bool precondition: Use diagonal preconditioning when inverting Fisher blocks (default: ``True``).
+Improves numerical stability for multi-tracer per-bin setups where parameter scales span many orders of magnitude.
       :return: ``FisherMat`` object

    .. method:: pk_SNR(term, pkln, verbose=True, sigma=None)